Member Resources:

 Review & Approve Last Meeting Minutes

-Liz motioned to accept the minutes as written.
-Terry seconded, all in favor
+Terri made a motion to accept minutes as written.
+Anita seconded, all in favor.

 Agenda Check